oddlama/embedded-devices/embedded-devices/README.md

 Contributions are whole-heartedly welcome!
 Please feel free to suggest new features, implement device drivers, or generally suggest improvements.

+This project is split into several crates:

+- [embedded-devices](./embedded-devices), the main user-facing crate which contains the actual device driver implementations
+- [embedded-devices-derive](./embedded-devices-derive), a proc-macro for internal which simplifies some device definitions
+- [embedded-interfaces](./embedded-interfaces), traits and abstractions for register- and command-based device interfaces
+- [embedded-interfaces-codegen](./embedded-interfaces-codegen), a proc-macro which provides the interface definition DSL for bit-packed structs, enums and registers

 ## License